 Inject Unmanaged PowerShell into a specific process and run the specified cmdlet.
+This will use the current imported powershell script.

 - \$1 the id for the beacon.
 This may be an array or a single ID.

 - \$2 the process to inject the session into

 - \$3 the process architecture (x86 | x64)

 - \$4 the cmdlet to run